perceptimatic/faetarspeech/index.md

 Low-resource speech recognition has gained substantial attention in recent years, particularly with the advent of large multilingual speech foundation models and language models.
 This is welcome, as there are thousands of languages which have existing small partially transcribed collections of field or found recordings, but no ASR systems.
 Such technology would be transformative for linguists, educators, and the numerous minoritized communities worldwide who face challenges to the survival of their languages and cultures.
 This technology would allow for recorded speech to be valorized and made more accessible, for the benefit of current and future speakers of these languages.
 However, a clear picture of best practices when developing ASR systems in very low-resource contexts has not yet emerged.

-The Faetar Low-Resource ASR Challenge aims to focus researchers’ attention on several issues which are common to many archival collections of speech data:
+The Faetar Low-Resource ASR Benchmark aims to focus researchers’ attention on several issues which are common to many archival collections of speech data:

 * **noisy** field recordings
 * lack of standard orthography, leading to **noise in the transcriptions** in the form of transcriber inconsistencies